EthanHolleman/TARP/README.md

 Element ID	Reference	Class	Subclass	Order	Super Family	Family	Description	Unanchored Scaffold	Start Position	End Position RLG_Gmr3_Gm1-1	Du et al. 2010 BMC Genomics 2010, 11:113	I	I	LTR	Gypsy	Gmr3	INTACT	Gm01		5622921	5628239
 ```
-Pass this file into TARP with the arguement
+Pass this file into TARP with the argument
 `-M [Your file path]`

 Currently, you can also run feature based backmapping in addition to flank based
 backmap.
-To do so download a vcf formated file containing a collection of SNPs
+To do so download a vcf formatted file containing a collection of SNPs
 and store in a suitable directory.
-Pass this file into TARP with the arguement
+Pass this file into TARP with the argument
 `-F [Your file path]`.
-You must also supply an arguement for `-M` to run feature
+You must also supply an argument for `-M` to run feature
-based backmaping.
+based backmapping.